calebperkins/iTunes-Missing-Albums-Finder/README.md

 # Missing Albums Finder

-Scans your iTunes library and prints out albums that you do not have.
+Scans the artists in your iTunes library and prints out albums that you do not have.
 This was initially a coding exercise but you may find it useful.

 ## To use